coreui/coreui/docs/content/components/toasts.md

 ---
 layout: docs
 title: Toasts
-description: Push notifications to your visitors with a toast, a lightweight and easily customizable alert message.
+description: Send push notifications to your visitors with a toast, a lightweight and easily customizable alert message.
 group: components
 toc: true
 bootstrap: true
 other_frameworks: toast
 ---

-Toasts are lightweight notifications designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.
-They're built with flexbox, so they're easy to align and position.
+Bootstrap toasts are lightweight notifications that mimic the push notifications popularized by mobile and desktop operating systems.
+They utilize flexbox, making them simple to align and position.

 ## Overview